MicrosoftDocs/nav-content/dynamics-nav-app/finance-general-ledger.md

 ---
-title: Learn About General Ledger and COA| Microsoft Docs
+title: Learn About General Ledger and COA
 description: Describes the general ledger, the chart of accounts, and account categories.
 services: project-madeira
 documentationcenter: ''